wistia/wistia-open-docs/progress_diary.md

 * Spent a lot of time getting the breadcrumbs right - added a layout for non-post pages (utilities) and fought w Liquid to get it to show custom breadcrumbs even for those pages.
 The key was to put everything on one line!!
 * I know this is probably early, but also put in keyboard shortcuts to get to search ('/') and to enter search query.
 * TODO: the footers for each post, and perhaps an overall footer?

+## aug 6 ##
+* got Max Kohl set up running the new doc locally.
+He handled it no problem, except for all the errors it threw at him.
+Ended up having to remove the Indexer plugin - no way to get it running in production only at this point.
+Will need to find another way 'round that issue.